hongxinghao87/hyperspectral-data-for-visualzation/README.md

 # hyperspectral-data-for-visualzation
-The data are accquired from then internet
+The data are accquired from the internet